relaybox/relaybox-client-js/README.md

 ## Subscribing to Events

 Now that we've established a connection and joined a room, let's subscribe to an event.
 Events are data packets that are transmitted to other connections listening for them (subscribers).
-To subscribe to an event, we need to provide the event name we're interested in and a handler to process data as it arrives.
+To subscribe to an event, provide the event name and a handler to process data as it arrives.

 Let's subscribe to the "message" event...